cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/setup.md

 ![Pipeline from Shared Library](../pipelines/images/pipeline_from_shared_lib.png)

 ::: tip Note
-Alternatively, you could place the code below in a separate `.jenkinsfile` and [load this from a Git repository](../pipelines/basic_example_pipeline.md#loading-the-script-from-github).
+Alternatively, you may place the code below in a separate `.jenkinsfile` and [load this from a Git repository](../pipelines/basic_example_pipeline.md#loading-the-script-from-github).
 :::

 The example uses